 Kilis & Yıldırım (2019) prescribed creating activities that apply to real-life and providing situations for these activities instead of purely factual knowledge.
-They also recommended a problem-based learning approach in devising activities to improve students' reflections and critical thinking.
-It will assist them in inventing new knowledge or in deepening their existing consciousness.
+They also recommended a

 As indicated on the gathered data, learners can construct and validate meaning using supported reflection and discussion.